JFK+50: Volume 6, No. 2108SOVIET SHIPS STOP OR REVERSE DIRECTION UPON APPROACHING QUARANTINE LINE

 Washington, D.C.
-(JFK+50) Fifty-two years ago today, October 24, 1962, began the ninth day of the Cuban Missile Crisis, the closest the world has come to nuclear war.
+(JFK+50) Fifty-four years ago today, October 24, 1962, was the ninth day of the Cuban Missile Crisis, the closest the world has come to nuclear war.

 "We stood eyeball to eyeball and the other fellow just blinked."